ezhulenev/ezhulenev.github.io/source/_posts/2014-10-18-run-tests-in-standalone-spark-cluster.markdown

 }
 {% endcoderay %}

-All Spark tests should inherit `ConfiguredSparkFlatSpec` with configured Spark Context.
+All Apache Spark tests should inherit `ConfiguredSparkFlatSpec` with configured Spark Context.
 If assembled tests jar file is available, it's distributed to Spark worker nodes.
 If not, only local mode is supported.

 {% coderay lang:groovy %}